-You will herewith receive a Commission giving you Full Power, to negotiate a Treaty of Commerce with Great Britain, in doing which you will consider Yourself bound by the following Information and Instructions.
+You will herewith receive a Commission giving you full Power, to negotiate a Treaty of Peace with Great Britain, in doing which you will conform to the following Information and Instructions.

-Done at Philadelphia, this Sixteenth day of October, in the Year of our Lord one Thousand Seven hundred and Seventy nine, and in the fourth Year of our Independence.
+Done at Philadelphia, the Sixteenth day of October, in the Year of our Lord one Thousand Seven hundred and Seventy nine, and in the fourth Year of our Independence.

 [signed] Saml.
 Huntington President

-[addrLine] The Honourable John Adams Esqr.
-Minister Plenipotentiary appointed to negotiate a Treaty of Commerce with Great Britain.
+[addrLine] The Honble.
+John Adams Esq.
+Minister Plenipotentiary, appointed to negotiate a Treaty of Peace.